ghiscoding/Angular-Slickgrid/docs/column-functionalities/filters/Compound-Filters.md

 ### Compound Operator Alternate Texts
 You can change any of the compound operator text or description shown in the select dropdown list by using `compoundOperatorAltTexts` to provide alternate texts.

+The texts are separated into 2 groups (`numeric` or `text`) so that the alternate texts can be applied to all assigned filters, hence the type will vary depending on which Filter you choose as shown below:
+- `numeric`
+  - `Filters.compoundDate`
+  - `Filters.compoundInputNumber`
+  - `Filters.compoundSlider`
+- `text`
+  - `Filters.compoundInput`
+  - `Filters.compoundInputPassword`
+  - `Filters.compoundInputText`

-**Note** make sure to not use more than 2 or 3 characters for the operator text, exceeding that will require CSS style changes.
+> **Note** avoid using text with more than 2 or 3 characters for the operator text (which is roughly the width of the compound operator select dropdown), exceeding this limit will require CSS style changes.

 ```ts
 this.gridOptions = {